erikw/jekyll-google_search_console_verification_file/README.md

 ## Local development
-Following the setup at [how-to-specify-local-ruby-gems-in-your-gemfile](https://rossta.net/blog/how-to-specify-local-ruby-gems-in-your-gemfile.html), these are the steps needed to build a jekyll site with a local clone of this plugin for local testing.
+Following the setup at [how-to-specify-local-ruby-gems-in-your-gemfile](https://rossta.net/blog/how-to-specify-local-ruby-gems-in-your-gemfile.html), these are the steps needed to build a Jekyll site with a local clone of this plugin for local testing.

 1. Clone this repo to your machine, say at `~/src/jekyll-google_search_console_verification_file`
 1. In your Jekyll project's `Gemfile`: